CleanCommit

 Make sure you have staged some files before generating a commit message.
 Use git add or the Stage All button.

-Click Set API Key in the sidebar or run the command CleanCommit: Set Gemini API Key.
+Click Set API Key in the sidebar or run the command CleanCommit: Set API Key.
+Make sure you're setting the key for the correct provider.

 "Failed to generate message"